 Once this is done, Wing's source analysis engine should be able to find and analyze your code and Pyramid.
 Analysis status messages may show up in the lower left of Wing's main window while analysis is in progress.

-To debug code running under Pyramid, place a copy of wingdbstub.py, which is located in your Wing IDE installation directory, in your project/Project directory, the same directory that holds your .ini files and which is set as the Initial Directory for your Wing project.
+To debug code running under Pyramid, place a copy wingdbstub.py (from the install directory listed in Wing's About box) into your project/Project directory, the same directory that holds your .ini files and which is set as the Initial Directory for your Wing project.
 Near the top of any Python file you wish to debug, place the following line:

 Also click on the bug icon in the lower left of the main window and make sure that Accept Debug Connections is checked.

 Then set a breakpoint on any location in your project's code that you know will be reached when an HTTP or AJAX request is made to your server, depending on what user actions in the browser you intend to follow with debugging.
 A common breakpoint location would be in one of what Pyramid calls your View Callables, which are the Python classes and/or methods called by the webserver depending on the URL and other parameters of the request.
 Or, if you need to debug lower levels of the stack, you can set breakpoints in the Pyramid source files themselves, or in the source of any other package (such as your ORM or template rendering system) that supports the handling of your web requests.

 With a terminal window open, start your Pyramid server as you usually would, by issuing the command:

 pserve --reload development.ini